mas-bandwidth/fps/001/README.md

 This confirms the assumption of 20 player servers required for 1M players.
 Thus, for 1M players, the cost of each player server with bare metal would be ~$16k USD per-month for a 100G NIC + bare metal in datapacket.com

-Total player server cost per-month: $320k USD
+Total player server cost per-month: $320k USD (conservative)